Stanley Tucci: 2020–present

 In 2020, Tucci began voicing the character Bitsy Brandenham in the animated series Central Park.
-The series received a two-season order from Apple Inc., with each season set to consist of 13 episodes each.
+The series received a two-season order from Apple, with each season set to consist of 13 episodes each.
 The series premiered on May 29, 2020.
 In the same year, Tucci narrated the series The California Century, on notable people in the history of California told from the point of view of a screenwriter.
 In 2020, Tucci starred in the British drama film Supernova opposite Colin Firth.
 The film explores the relationship between a couple played by Tucci and Firth as one of them succumbs to early onset dementia.
 The film premiered at the San Sebastián International Film Festival and since has received critical acclaim.
 Guy Lodge, critic for Variety wrote of their chemistry:

-Firth and Tucci are such reliable stalwarts that we tend not to regard their presence too closely in films these days: Almost invariably, they fulfill our expectations of their refined gravitas.
+Firth and Tucci are such reliable stalwarts that we tend not to regard their presence too closely in films these days: almost invariably, they fulfill our expectations of their refined gravitas.
 But there's something lovely and surprising in what they bring out of each other here, as they complement and reflect each other's curtness, evasiveness and occasional spillages of tenderness in the way that long-term couples do.

 In 2021, Tucci hosted the culinary travel series, Stanley Tucci: Searching for Italy, a six-part original CNN series following the actor on a food tour of Italy.
 The series received two Primetime Emmy Award nominations, including one for Outstanding Hosted Nonfiction Series, and was renewed for a second season set to air in 2022.
-Caroline Framke of Variety praised the series writing, "It’s exactly the picturesque scenario you might expect and want from a travel series hosted by Tucci, an extraordinarily charming presence who knows and loves Italian food".
+Caroline Framke of Variety praised the series, writing: "It's exactly the picturesque scenario you might expect and want from a travel series hosted by Tucci, an extraordinarily charming presence who knows and loves Italian food".

 Tucci acted in the title role in the BBC One thriller series Inside Man (2022).
 The series was created by Steven Moffat and also starred David Tennant.
-In September, Tucci was cast as Grammy-winning producer Clive Davis in Whitney Houston: I Wanna Dance with Somebody (2022), a biopic on Whitney Houston.
+In September, Tucci was cast as Grammy-winning producer Clive Davis in Whitney Houston: I Wanna Dance with Somebody (2022), a biopic of Whitney Houston.
 In 2023, Tucci acted in the Amazon Prime Video series Citadel starring Priyanka Chopra and Richard Madden.
 In 2024, Tucci played a major role in the Edward Berger film Conclave alongside Ralph Fiennes, which premiered at the 51st Telluride Film Festival.
-Tucci has been announced to reprise the role of Nigel Kipling in The Devil Wears Prada 2, which is scheduled for release in May 2026.

 Tucci's 2024 book What I Ate in One Year won the "Non-Fiction: Lifestyle and Illustrated" category in the 2025 British Book Awards.

+Tucci reprised the role of Nigel Kipling in The Devil Wears Prada 2, which was released in May 2026.